rediculum/runlevel_backup/README.md

 ## Configuration
 Put the public key into root's ```authorized_keys``` and specify the command restriction for more security
 ```
-command="/opt/runlevel_backup/backup_ssh_cmnd.sh" ssh-ed25519 AAAAXXXXXXXXXXXXXX runlevel_backup
+command="/opt/runlevel_backup/backup_ssh_cmnd.sh",no-agent-forwarding,no-port-forwarding,no-user-rc,no-X11-forwarding,no-pty ssh-ed25519 AAAAXXXXXXXXXXXXXX runlevel_backup
 ```
 ### Ansible
-See the available vars in the role's default/main.yml if you want to override them
+Put the private key in to default/main.yml and see the other available vars in the role's default/main.yml if you want to override them
 ### Manual
 Edit the file `/opt/runlevel_backup/backup.conf` and change the variables to fit your needs:
 - `FOLDERS` - Array of folders to backup